Horace Dyer: Early years

 Dyer was born in Louisiana, Missouri, in 1873, the son of David Patterson Dyer, a federal judge and member of Congress.
 He received his preparatory education at the Stoddard School, Clark's Academy, and the Smith Academy, all in St. Louis, Missouri.

 University of Michigan

 Dyer enrolled at the University of Michigan in 1890 and played as a halfback for the 1894 Michigan Wolverines football team.
 He helped lead the team to a 9-1-1 record, the best record in the history of the Michigan football team to that date.
-He was five feet, seven inches tall, and weighed 167 pounds as a football player.
+He was five feet, seven inches tall and weighed 167 pounds as a football player.

 Legal career

-After receiving his LL.B. degree from Michigan in 1895, Dyer returned to St. Louis where he practiced law.
+After receiving his LL.B. degree from Michigan in 1895, Dyer returned to St. Louis, where he practiced law.
 He was an assistant city attorney from 1899 to 1902 and an Assistant U.S. Attorney starting in 1902.
 Dyer developed a reputation for prosecuting significant fraud cases and was often dispatched by the U.S. Department of Justice as a special prosecutor in such cases.
-Dyer's significant cases include the following: